 Category T - Foreign OSZ performing work activities with impact on NS in non-managerial positions (technicians, technologists, specialists, etc.).

-Category VI - other staff performing work activities without impacting NS.
+VI.
+Category - other employees performing work activities with no impact on NS.

 Table 5: Categories of employees of the licence holder, SE, a. s.